gotchoices/MyCHIPs/doc/learn-protocol.md

 4. Scenario 3 can be extended to a case where a DB becomes corrupted or lost and has to be restored from an older backup.
   In this case, chits are likely to be missing or very possibly the tally itself could be missing or not yet in open status.
   The consensus protocol should be operable even on a tally with zero chits and should be able to restore a valid tally based on information supplied from the partner.
+5. Finally, it should be possible to generate a chit at an application level and share it with a trading partner even without being connected to the network.
+  This could be done out of band, via a QR code or deep link.
+  Both apps would have a copy of the chit, but neither server would yet have it.
+  First app to regain connectivity would share the chit with its agent and it would then be up to the agents to come to consensus.

-The system should also be tolerant of a packet for the same chit (same tally and chit uuid) arriving two or more times.
+This reminds us the system must be tolerant of a packet for the same chit (same tally and chit uuid) arriving two or more times.
 This is accomplished by only processing state transitions if the chit is currently in the expected state.

 It may seem a little confusing to determine whether the consensus protocol is really a tally thing or a chit thing.